 While you’re creating your mold remediation ads, there’s a gauge and a list of suggestions on what you can do to improve the score of your ad copies.
 So, make sure to follow those suggestions to get the best results.

-From time to time, Google will provide you with recommendations on what you can do to improve the performance of your ad campaigns.
-There’s an entire page on your Google Ads account where you will see all of the recommendations that you can do to improve your optimization score.
+From time to time, Google will provide recommendations on what you can do to improve the performance of your ad campaigns.
+There’s an entire page on your Google Ads account where you will see all of the recommendations that you can make to improve your optimization score.

 Most of these recommendations are typically bad and you’ll want to avoid them.
 For the most part, Google just wants you to increase your ad spend so they increase their profits.
 Google’s recommendation all sounds good but in reality, most of them are tricks to get you to spend more on ad spend unnecessarily.